How do I search?

 What are terms?

-Terms (sometimes called “tags”) are identifiers added to all blog posts and research reports by our writers and editors to help organize our content.
+Terms (also called “tags”) are identifiers added to all blog posts and research reports by our writers and editors to help organize our content.
 For example, if a post is about “big data” the writer will add the “big data” term to the post so that it will come up in searches for “big data” even if the actual phrase “big data” does not appear anywhere in the post.
 In this way, a term search is more effective than a keyword search.

 How do I use terms?